 In ancient pictographic form, this letter looked like a vessel, basket, or a container.
 Frank Seekins’ Hebrew Word Pictures suggests that the imagery of tet could also be a coiled snake, implying something that surrounds (like a woman’s womb).
 Tet actually looks very similar to an inverted letter mem, the other Hebrew letter associated with the womb.
 We will explore the womb more fully in a latter post.
 For now, you can view this footnote for a brief explanation.
 In Modern Hebrew print, this letter still looks like a receptacle with an inverted spout or rim.

 While tet is actually the least common letter in the Hebrew Bible, the first time it appears is in the word tov or good, which is used numerous times throughout the Creation story.
 I hope you just made the connection that like the Holy Spirit, the moon, and women, tet is the least “seen” letter in the Bible.
-In other words, each has a “hidden” aspect to it.
-But that is what a womb (and a woman) does.
-It surrounds and protects new life in order to build the family.
+In other words, there is a “hidden” aspect in all of these things that provides a place of protection, so that growth can safely occur.
+But, that is what a womb (and a woman) does!
+They surround and protect new life in order to build the family.
 Though hidden, this stage is good and necessary.

 The goodness of fruit is hidden or concealed within a woman until the fullness of time –nine months.
-This natural picture of gestation is manifested in the spiritual when we produce the fruits and gifts of the Holy Spirit, both of which are NINE.
+This natural picture of gestation is manifested in the spiritual when one produces the fruit and gifts of the Holy Spirit, both of which, are NINE.
 (Gal.
 5:22-23, 1 Cor.
-12:8-10) When nine reveals what it conceals inside, we see fruitfulness, multiplication, and the building of the House.
+12:8-10) When nine reveals what it conceals inside, fruitfulness, multiplication, and the building of the House are made visible.

 Nine is quite a fascinating number!
 You can view more mathematical tricks of nine here.
 For now, consider that every multiple of nine remains nine.
 For example, consider these biblical numbers: 144, 153, and, 666.
 All reduce to 9 in Gematria.
 (1+4+4=9, 1+5+3=9, 6+6+6=36=3+6=9)

-Moreover, there are some pretty important Hebrew words that also reduce to nine.
+Moreover, there are some pretty important Hebrew words that reduce to nine.
 Adam, a-men, covenant, light, Shabbat, and chesed (loving-kindness) all equal nine when reduced.
 These seeming anomalies weren’t lost on the rabbis.
 True to its pictograph, there is obviously something good about this number, though it appears shrouded in mystery.
-Perhaps, the most notable word associated with nine, TRUTH (אמת), will help us to understand this.
+Perhaps, the most notable word associated with nine, TRUTH (אמת), will help one’s understanding.

 Not only does truth reduce to nine, but its Hebrew spelling contains the first, middle, and last letter of the Hebrew alphabet.
 The rabbis’ say the lesson we are to learn is that something that is true cannot be altered and must be true at the beginning, middle, and end.
 (I hope this reminds you of Messiah! ) In other words, truth is immutable and eternal.
 Like God, it changes not.
-Believe it or not, the number nine implies this reality in the natural through mathematics.
+This author finds it fascinating that the number nine implies this reality in the natural through mathematics.
 Remember, every multiple of nine remains to be nine.
 It will not change!

-Maybe this is one reason that the Creator chose to give us life in a nine month gestation cycle.
-And why the festivals that testify to eternal life also span a nine month period.
-Fruit, whether of the womb or of the Spirit, is concealed in order to grow, mature, and eventually sprout to new life.
+Maybe this is one reason that the Creator chose to give humans life in a nine month gestation cycle.
+And perhaps, this is why the festivals that testify to eternal life also span a nine month period.
+Fruit, whether of the womb or of the Spirit, is concealed in order to grow, mature, and eventually sprout new life.
 The tet pictures all of this and more.

 The Flip Side of Nine